QiliangCui/bm-infra/README.md

 ## The Code Hash

 Format is `A[_B]-[C]-[D]`.

 A: The vllm repo hash.

 B: If exists, it is the vllm main branch official head.
 If it exists, it indicate the A is a local commit.

-C: TPU_COMMONS branch hash.
+C: TPU_INFERENCE branch hash.

 D: Torch XLA branch hash.